-The LGBTQ community already has a high rate of eating disorders and body dysmorphia.
-So when gay Australian comedian Joel Creasey saw gay men discussing diets and gym workouts in the lead up to Sydney’s Gay Mardi Gras “as if they’re training for the Olympics or to compete in Miss Universe,” he felt compelled to say something.
-His gay body shaming rant has since gotten increasing attention.
+The LGBTQ community has particularly high rates of eating disorders and body dysmorphia.
+So when gay Aussie comedian Joel Creasey felt inundated by guys discussing diets and gym workouts on social media — “as if they’re training for the Olympics or to compete in Miss Universe,” he says — he felt compelled to say something.
+And since posting it, his rant about gay body shaming has received serious attention.

-Body shaming in the gay community is getting out of control….
+Body shaming in the gay community is getting out of control.

-I genuinely saw someone post a photo of a doughnut with a big red cross through it with the caption “4 months to Mardi Gras”… YES… THEY POSTED THAT IN NOVEMBER.
+I’ve been mulling this over for a while after I genuinely saw someone post a photo of a doughnut with a big red cross through it with the caption “4 months to Mardi Gras”… YES… THEY POSTED THAT IN NOVEMBER.

 WHAT THE FUCK DID YOU EAT ON CHRISTMAS DAY?
 A PROTEIN SHAKE AND TURKEY SCENTED AIR?!